 The city is also the third largest ferry and cargo port in Corsica and a destination for small cruise ships.

-Porto Vecchio - Azamara Onward in the Port de Commerce
+Porto Vecchio - Azamara Onwards in the Port de Commerce

 points of interest & sights